blarney-lang/five/README.md

 ## Acknowledgements

-Thanks to Alexandre Joannou and Victor Miquel for there contributions to Blarneyy's SMT backend, which allowed verification of all pipeline properties.
+Thanks to Alexandre Joannou and Victor Miquel for their contributions to Blarneyy's SMT backend, which allowed verification of all pipeline properties.
 Five was developed on the [CAPcelerate project](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V000381/1), part of the UKRI's Digital Security by Design programme.